 Berrigan Shire Council holds an ordinary meeting of the Council on a monthly basis.
-This is ordinarily scheduled for the third Wednesday of the month, commencing at 9.15am.
+This is ordinarily scheduled for the third Wednesday of the month.

 The venue for the meeting is the Berrigan Shire Council Chambers, 56 Chanter Street, Berrigan.